Jorge Newbery: Aerostatics and balloons

 Jorge Newbery began wanting to rule the skies when he met the Brazilian aviator Alberto Santos-Dumont (1873–1932).
 On 25 December 1907, Jorge Newbery and Aarón Anchorena crossed the Río de la Plata in the balloon El Pampero before landing in Conchillas, Uruguay.
 Although there had been a few previous balloon flights in Argentina, the crossing of the Río de la Plata became a popular event.
 El Pampero set out from the Sociedad Sportiva Argentina, located in Palermo, on the same land where Campo Argentino de Polo is located nowadays.

 A few days later, on 13 January 1908, the Aero Club Argentino was created, with Aarón Anchorena as president and Jorge Newbery as second vicepresident.
-The ACA was located on the Villa Los Ombués estate of local business tycoon Ernesto Tornquist, in Barrancas de Belgrano, Buenos Aires (since torn down and now the location of the Embassy of the Federal Republic of Germany).
+The ACA was located on the Villa Los Ombúes estate of local business tycoon Ernesto Tornquist, in Barrancas de Belgrano, Buenos Aires (since torn down and now the location of the Embassy of the Federal Republic of Germany).
 On 17 October his brother Eduardo (also an ACA member), together with Seargent Romero, went missing in El Pampero and their bodies were never found.
 These were the first two casualties in the history of flight in Argentina.
 Despite the tragedy and public opinion starting to consider balloon-flight to be excessively dangerous, Newbery prepared a new balloon, El Patriota, and revitalised aerostatics with the help of socialist representative Alfredo Palacios.
 One month after the death of his brother, on 24 November, Jorge married Sara Escalante.

 On 9 April 1909, Newbery wrote the first newspaper article on aviation in Argentina.
 Entitled "Aeronáutica", the article was featured in the Buenos Aires El Nacional.
 By that time, Newbery was already a seasoned aerostat pilot, having flown these balloons four times over the Argentine landscape.
 He had not, however, been in or even seen a heavier-than-air craft before he wrote the article.
 While Newbery had promised both his mother and his wife that he would not attempt to fly again after his brother's aerial death, the article showed his family that he had broken that promise, resulting in his divorce from Escalante, with whom he had at least one child.